MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.typedefof['t]-type-function-[fsharp].md

 # Operators.typedefof<'T> Type Function (F#)

-Generate a **T:System.Type** representation for a type definition.
+Generate a **System.Type** representation for a type definition.
 If the input type is a generic type instantiation then return the generic type definition associated with all such instantiations.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators